 A fan of Chicago’s public transportation system, Mary Jane loves riding the CTA buses and trains and walking in the city.
 She lives in a historic building and swims every day so that she can keep up with the changing Chicago restaurant scene.
 She is always part of the team that decorates the ACRL office for the holidays.

 Elois Sharpe is ACRL’s Program Coordinator for Governance.
 She coordinates ACRL meeting scheduling for ALA conferences and is the contact for ACRL’s virtual meetings.
 She assists with division-level appointments and annual timeline.
 In addition she coordinates ACRL’s donation processing.

-Prior to coming to ACRL, Elois worked at the Institute of Food Technologists as an Information Representative, communicating, troubleshooting and resolving issues and concerns for the organization’s members and other constituents.
+Prior to coming to ACRL, Elois worked at IFT as an Information Representative, communicating, troubleshooting and resolving issues and concerns for the organization’s members and other constituents.
 Elois earned her B.A. in Criminal Justice from the University of Illinois at Chicago.

 Elois enjoys good action movies and strolling through Chicago’s museums.
 She lives by her own motto, “Your life is a gift, so don’t waste it!”

 Sophie Skinner is ACRL’s Program Coordinator for Member Services.
 Sophie provides support for many ACRL programs including fundraising, professional development, consulting, and book publishing, as well as member promotion, recruitment, and retention programs.